Tehem/matchmaker-go/README.md

   maxsessionsperweek: 1
 - email: obi-wan.kenobi@example.com
 ```
-**isgoodreviewer** [optional] is used to distinguish the experienced reviewers in order to create reviewer pairs that contain at least one experienced reviewer.
+**isgoodreviewer** [optional] is used to distinguish the experienced reviewers in order to create reviewer pairs
+that contain at least one experienced reviewer.
 Default value is false.
 **maxsessionsperweek** [optional] sets a custom max sessions number per week for a reviewer.
 Default is 3.
 If set to 0, it also falls back to the default value.
-**skills** [optional] describes the areas of expertise of a reviewer in order to create pairs of people with same competences.
+**skills** [optional] describes the areas of expertise of a reviewer in order to create pairs of people with
+same competences.
 If not specified the reviewer can be paired with any other reviewer (no matter the skills)

 Copy the provided example file `persons.yml.example` into a new `persons.yml` file and replace values with actual users.

 TEMP / TO REMOVE :
-Adapt the master email in this file : `plan.go:34`
+Adapt the master email in this file : `commands/plan.go:43`

 ## Preparing

-    go run prepare.go [-week-shift value [default=0]]
+    matchmaker prepare [--week-shift value [default=0]]

-This script will compute work ranges for the target week, and check free slots for each potential
+This command will compute work ranges for the target week, and check free slots for each potential
 reviewer and create an output file `problem.yml`.

-By default, the script plans for the upcoming monday, you can provide a `weekShift` value as a parameter, allowing
+By default, the command plans for the upcoming monday, you can provide a `weekShift` value as a parameter, allowing
 to plan for further weeks (1 = the week after upcoming monday, etc.)

 ## Matching

-    go run match.go
+    matchmaker match

-This script will take input from the `match.yml` file and match reviewers together in review slots for the target week.
+This command will take input from the `problem.yml` file and match reviewers together in review slots for the target week.
 The output is a `planning.yml` file with reviewers couples and planned slots.

 ## Planning

-    go run plan.go
+    matchmaker plan

-This script will take input from the `planning.yml` file and create review events in reviewers' calendar.
+This command will take input from the `planning.yml` file and create review events in reviewers' calendar.

-## Default run

-By running the script:

-    ./do.sh

-All scripts will be run sequentially for the upcoming monday.